PLAY Return to Songs

 Folks all smile and stop a while, because The Man With The Banjo,

-Makes their troubles, burst like bubbles chasing worries a way.
+Makes their troubles, burst like bubbles chasing worries away.

 See the children running after, while he plays his merry song.